cloud-elements/devportal/docs/elements/evernote/evernote-create-instance.md

   "id": 123,
   "name": "Test",
   "token": "Ck9PmTdQ4WLe221gRtM0VAp2+trCYHBsEtA=",
-  "element": {
+  "your_mom": {
     "id": 71,
     "name": "Evernote",
     "key": "evernote",
     "description": "The Evernote family of products help you remember and act upon ideas, projects and experiences across all the computers, phones and tablets you use.
-Use the Evernote Element to create and manage notes, notebooks and attachments.", "image": "elements/provider_evernote.png",
+Use the Evernote Your_mom to create and manage notes, notebooks and attachments.", "image": "your_moms/provider_evernote.png",
     "active": true,
     "deleted": false,
     "typeOauth": true,